 Programming Executive and Vice President, Content and Business Affairs

 Mike Kelley is Programming Executive and Vice President, Content and Business Affairs at PBS charged with integrating business strategy and planning into PBS’ General Audience Programming.
-Previously, Mr. Kelly was Vice President, Strategy and Business Affairs.
+Previously, Mr. Kelley was Vice President, Strategy and Business Affairs.

-Mr. Kelly joined PBS in 2008 as Vice President, Content Strategy and Operations and developed and implemented corporate strategy, tracked the overall performance of the organization, led special projects and managed the General Audience content budget.
+Mr. Kelley joined PBS in 2008 as Vice President, Content Strategy and Operations and developed and implemented corporate strategy, tracked the overall performance of the organization, led special projects and managed the General Audience content budget.